-High speed train – Basic
+High speed train /1 – Basic overview

 Summary: High-speed rail emerged as a system in its own right, with the idea, born in Japan in 1964, of a dedicated infrastructure on which dedicated rolling stock would run.
 Defined in this way, high speed is a segment that runs parallel to the traditional railway, but to which it is closely linked by maintaining the wheel-rail concept and by the ability of the rolling stock to run on the conventional network, at adapted speeds of course.
 The UIC has defined high speed with a minimum threshold of 250km/h.
 Conversely, other forms of propulsion and infrastructure for achieving high speeds have been and are still being studied today, and here they depart from the rail/wheel concept.